 Every year, Christopher Street Day activities celebrate acceptance and respect for the lesbian, gay, bisexual, transgender, intersex, and queer (LGBT*IQ) community.
-Christopher Street Day, or simply CSD, is the term used for gay pride celebrations in Germany.
+Christopher Street Day, or simply CSD, is the term used for gay pride celebrations.
 The name commemorates the famous resistance to a police raid by patrons of a gay bar in New York in 1969.
 For the last few years, Bosch has participated in Stuttgart’s CSD parade, thanks to the work of a committed group of employees.

 Working together for more openness

 One member of this network is Ram Krishnasamy, agile Organizational Developer and Business Agility Coach at Bosch SoftTec.
 “I am part of the transformation,” he says.
 For him, the participation of the Bosch employee network in CSD sends a clear signal “for open-mindedness, progress, and support.”
 This goes hand in hand with Bosch’s corporate culture.
 “Many things are in motion here, and people are open to change,” he adds.
 For him, diversity can spring to life when all employees are integrated into the company without bias or value judgements.
 He himself is part of the LGBT*IQ community b:proud at Bosch and helps to create awareness and visibility – both inside and outside the company – both inside and outside the company.